Enhancing understanding and appreciation of the Kachemak Bay estuary and adjacent waters to ensure that these ecosystems remain healthy and productive

 Harmful Species Biologist | kkschuster (at) alaska.edu

 Kim received her B.S. in Marine Biology from UCSC and her M.S. from the University of Alaska Fairbanks, where she studied benthic invertebrates in the Chukchi Sea.
 Kim moved to Homer in 2015 and started working at KBNERR in 2022.
-Her work currently focuses on invasive species in Alaska, managing the Alaska Non-indigenous Aquatic Species Clearinghouse and monitoring for harmful algal blooms in Kachemak Bay.
+Her work currently focuses on invasive species in Alaska, managing the Alaska Aquatic Invasive Species Clearinghouse and monitoring for harmful algal blooms in Kachemak Bay.
 Kim’s work as an ecologist also inspires her artwork, which you can find on display at Ptarmigan Arts in Homer.